 One of the restaurants that my husband and I tried while on our vacation was Le Procope.
-It is located in the St. Germain/Latin Quarter which is the 6th arrondissement, near the Sorbonne.
+It is the oldest restaurant in Paris and is located in the St. Germain/Latin Quarter which is the 6th arrondissement, near the Sorbonne.
 We have often passed this restaurant on previous trips but had never dined there.
 But since one of our goals for this latest trip was to try new places instead of always going to our tried and trued favorites, we planned this outing.

 This passage was opened in 1735 and was built on part of the old wall of Paris, around the time of the King of France, Philippe Auguste.
 This wall made up the limit of Paris during the Middle Ages!
 The entrance to this passage is at 128 Blvd St. Germain.

 No matter what door you enter, Le Procope is a great restaurant to experience a traditional (and yes, heavy) French meal.
 The menu has all the classics: coq au vin (chicken in wine sauce), entrecote (steak), magret de canard (duck breast); beouf tartare, as well as several fish selections.
 The starters are equally traditional with terrines, salades, and escargot (snail), among others.